 If the deceased died after 1 March 2009, a family provision claim must be commenced within 12 months from the date of death.
-However if it is uncertain when the deceased died, the Court may determine a date or time of death that is reasonable.
+However if it is uncertain when the deceased died, the court may determine a date or time of death that is reasonable.

 There are some exceptions and in certain cases, out of time applications can be made.
 If an application for family provision is made more than 12 months after the date of death, you will need to show the court that you have ‘sufficient cause’.
-The Court has discretion to grant an extension of time if you can show that there is sufficient cause for making a late application.
+The court has the discretion to grant an extension of time if you can show that there is sufficient cause for making a late application.
 You must provide the court with ‘sufficient justification or excuse’ or ‘sufficient explanation.

-We encourage you to make contact with our team on 1300 038 223 for a free case assessment even if you have exceeded the 12 month time limit.
+We encourage you to make contact with our team on 1300 038 223 for a free case assessment even if you have exceeded the 12-month time limit.

-The first thing you should do is contact the executor or the solicitor acting for the estate.
+If you need a copy of a will, the first thing you should do is contact the executor or the solicitor acting for the estate.
 The executor is the person responsible for administering the deceased’s estate.